stanley07/DeWillVault/README.md

 ![](./images/DeWill.png)

-# What This Example Shows
+# What This Project does

-1. How to receive $NEAR on a contract.
+1. Immutable storage of Wills and Testament
-2. How to store and retrieve information from the blockchain.
+2. Blockchain storage system on $NEAR protocol
-3. How to use a `Vector`.
+3. Easy to use but highly secured
-4. How to interact with a contract from `React JS`.
+4. Testament protection should be a top priority!

 <br />

 # Quickstart

-Clone this repository locally ("https://github.com/stanley07/DeWillVault.git").
+Clone this repository locally to reproduce ("https://github.com/stanley07/DeWillVault.git").
 Then follow these steps:

 ### 1. Install Dependencies
 ```bash